What We Learned

 Common Questions

-There is a difference between a threat and stating a business fact.
-To keep things friendly, present your research as a shared look at risks.
+There is a difference between a threat and a business fact.
+Frame it as shared risk management.

 Focus on what matters.

 Moving past the old idea of just "knowing your worth" is the first step to getting real power in your career.
 The old advice tells you to rely on feelings, but true power comes from knowing the cold money facts of the market.
-By making your pay a business math problem instead of a reward for being good, you stop waiting to be recognized and start becoming someone they can't afford to lose.
+Treat your pay as a business math problem, not a reward for good behavior.
+Stop waiting to be recognized.
+Become someone they can't afford to lose.
 When you master the money side of your job, you close the pay gap with facts, not just with speeches.